United States women's national artistic gymnastics team

 The United States women's national artistic gymnastics team represents the United States in FIG international competitions.

-Currently, the U.S. team is the reigning World team champion and the reigning Olympic team silver medalists, with the four gymnasts nicknamed the "Fighting Four".
+As of 2024, the U.S. team is the reigning World team champion and the reigning Olympic team gold medalists, with the five gymnasts nicknamed the "Golden Girls."

 History

 The U.S. women won the team competition bronze medal at the 1948 Summer Olympics.
 Afterwards, they did not win another Summer Olympics or World Championships medal until the 1984 when the Olympic team won silver.
 During that competition, Mary Lou Retton also became the first American to win the individual all-around gold medal.
 The Americans started consistently winning Olympic and World team medals in the early 1990s with future Hall of Famers Shannon Miller and Dominique Dawes.
 The 1996 Olympic team, known as the Magnificent Seven, was the first American team to win Olympic gold.
 An iconic moment in the sport's history came late in the competition, when an injured Kerri Strug stuck a vault to secure the title.
 After 1996, the team regressed for several years as their stars took breaks from competing.

-Márta Károlyi headed the program after the 2000 Olympics, ushering in an era of success for the US as they became one of the most dominant countries in women's gymnastics.
-The US has medalled in every Olympics and Worlds since 2000.
+Márta Károlyi headed the program after the 2000 Olympics, ushering in an era of success for the U.S. team as they became one of the most dominant countries in women's gymnastics.
+The U.S. team has medalled in every Olympics and Worlds since 2000.
 They won their first World gold medal in 2003.
 At the 2004 Olympics, they won the team silver, and Carly Patterson became the second American gymnast to win the individual all-around.
-The US continued their success in the next quad.
+The U.S. team continued their success in the next quad.
 They won another Olympic silver medal in 2008.
 Nastia Liukin and Shawn Johnson were two of the best gymnasts of their era and finished first and second in the 2008 individual all-around.

-Since their second-place finish at the 2010 Worlds, the US has never lost an Olympic or World team competition.
 They won gold at the 2011 Worlds and then won gold at the 2012 Olympics by over five points.
-The 2012 team was nicknamed the Fierce Five and included Gabby Douglas, the first woman of color to win the Olympic individual all-around.
-In 2013, Simone Biles started her senior career and helped the US dominate the sport through 2016.
+The 2012 team was nicknamed the Fierce Five and included Gabby Douglas, the first African American woman to win the Olympic individual all-around.
+In 2013, Simone Biles started her senior career and helped the U.S. team dominate the sport through 2016.
 In addition to the team gold medals, Biles won the individual all-around at the Worlds and Olympics for four straight years.
 The 2016 Olympic team, featuring Biles and veterans Douglas and Aly Raisman, was named the Final Five.
-They won the team competition by over eight points.
+They won the team competition by more than eight points.